turingschool-examples/elevator_challenge/README.md

 * Create a test suite that tests the following scenarios:
   * Person A goes up.
   * Person A goes down.
-  * Both tests should assert total number of stops and floors the elevator tailed.
+  * Both tests should assert total number of stops and floors the elevator traversed.
   * There should also be a unit test for every Elevator method.

 ### Level 3